List of Marvel Comics teams and organizations: The Lookups

-The Lookers are an organization appearing in American comic books published by Marvel Comics.

 The Lookers are a support group started by Edwin Jarvis for those who are associated with superheroes.
-It was funded by Tony Stark who uses his technology to make its members anonymous to one another.
-While Mary Jane Watson is clearly shown to be a member, the rest are implied to be Foggy Nelson, Ganke Lee, Peggy Rae Burdick, Pepper Potts, Carlie Cooper, and Willie Lumpkin.
+It was funded by Tony Stark, who uses his technology to make its members anonymous to one another.

 M

 Magistrates

-The Magistrates are an organization appearing in American comic books published by Marvel Comics.

 The Magistrates are a police force that operate in the nation of Genosha.

 Mandroids

-The Mandroids are suits of power armor appearing in American comic books published by Marvel Comics.
-The Mandroids first appeared in Avengers #94 (December 1971), and was created by Roy Thomas and Neal Adams.
+The Mandroids are suits of power armor used by numerous organizations.

 S.H.I.E.L.D. version

 The Mandroids were originally designed and built for use by S.H.I.E.L.D. to provide the wearer with extensive offensive options so they could respond to various threats, including those from super-powered humans.
 The Mandroid power armor was constructed of a titanium alloy that provides enhanced protection from all types of attack and offers a life support systems.
 Sensors include infrared scanners and radar/sonar, along with a full-range radio and intercom system.
 The suits increase the wearer's strength and durability to superhuman levels.
 The main armament is the array of weaponry: electrostatic beams, lasers, magnetic force "punch-blasters", "neuro-stunners", and tractor/repellor beams.

-The Mandroid armor has been utilized by several individuals, including Glenn Talbot using the Super-Mandroid, Moses Magnum, Justin Hammer, a Skrull posing as politician H. Warren Craddock, and William Stryker.

 Kree version

 The Mandroids are used by the Kree Empire to hunt down traitors who rely on the Psych-Magnitron.
-A Kree Mandroid is used due to Yon-Rogg using the Psyche-Magnitron which was destroyed when Mar-Vell tricked the robot into damaging the Psyche-Magnitron, causing the Kree Mandroid to fade away.
+A Kree Mandroid is used due to Yon-Rogg using the Psyche-Magnitron.
+It is destroyed when Mar-Vell tricks the robot into damaging the Psyche-Magnitron, causing the Kree Mandroid to fade away.

-Helped by the hypnotized Invisible Woman, Ronan the Accuser retrieved a Universe Energy Core from a Psyche-Magnitron from Uatu the Watcher's dome on the Moon and used the Universal Energy Core to create Kree Mandroids, which were destroyed by the Fantastic Four.
+Ronan the Accuser retrieves a Universe Energy Core from a Psyche-Magnitron from Uatu's dome on the Moon and uses the Universal Energy Core to create Kree Mandroids, which are destroyed by the Fantastic Four.